Artist Statement: Global Pandemic

 As all of us can attest, play is the universal language of childhood.
 This is where we learn to cope, to give and take, and to share in the joys and challenges of human interaction.
 In the school year of 2020/21, my daughter began to play a game called ‘infection’ at school.
 Infection is similar to tag, except once infected, you are on the same team and, as you might expect, the last person not infected wins.

-Global Pandemic was a very challenging artistic process for me.
+Global Pandemic (a limited edition print) was a very challenging artistic process for me.
 I knew I needed to document this time for the children living through it, but I didn’t want to be overcome with sadness and frustration.
 How might I tell the story so that we could appreciate the gravity of this time but remain positive and hopeful about the future?

-When I first started to pick up masks, I felt overwhelmed and somewhat defeated.
+When I first started to pick up masks for my limited edition print collection, I felt overwhelmed and somewhat defeated.
 The first work in the series, Litterbug, was deliberately intended to provoke the idea of senseless waste and carelessness in action.
 I then met David Papineau, a ‘plogger’ (a person who combines jogging with picking up litter), who was devoted to cleaning up his neighbourhood, one discarded mask at a time.
 Using tongs and bread bags, he has recovered nearly 29,000 discarded masks in the City of Vancouver.
 Suddenly there was hope for humanity!
 This serendipitous connection coincided with finding more children’s masks in the streets.
 With “Ring-Around-the-Rosie” bouncing around in my head, I was inspired to bring the darker subjects of the pandemic and pollution together with proverbially playful children’s nursery rhymes and games.

 Michelle Leone Huisman